 In addition, young women don’t always fit the “geek” stereotype.
 While it may be true that a disproportionate number of autistic students choose STEM fields of study, at least half of those on the spectrum select other pursuits.
 Intelligent, quirky young women may have more socially acceptable interests than young autistic men, including animals, astrology, musicians or other celebrities, poetry, environmental activism (think Greta Thunberg) or even fashion.

 If you suspect a young woman of being autistic, consider referring her to a specialist to get a diagnostic evaluation, preferably someone who is familiar with the female presentation of autism.
-Even if the student or family isn’t interested in a formal assessment, it’s still a good idea to suggest appropriate supports and resources, at least for the comorbid conditions such as anxiety.
+Even if the student or family isn’t interested in a formal assessment, it’s still a good idea to suggest appropriate supports and resources, at least for the coexisting conditions such as anxiety.

 Professional Diagnosis May Be Elusive

 Depending on where you live, finding adequate resources can sometimes present a major challenge.
 Many clinicians have little experience with autistic females, and as a result, women sometimes become discouraged with the assessment process.
 In fact, evidence suggests that women are more likely than men to self-identify, as opposed to obtaining a professional diagnosis.

 Patience Can Pay Off

 To quote Haley Moss again: “What we say isn’t always what we mean.
 There’s a compliance culture: you’ll say yes when you want to say no. You want uncomfortable situations to be over.
 You’ll say you’re fine if you’re not.”
 Thus, working with these students may require a great deal of patience to ascertain their true wants and feelings.
 Reviewing neuropsychological testing, if available, can help an IEC understand a student’s cognitive and emotional styles.